apache/pulsar/site2/docs/concepts-messaging.md

 When subscribing to multiple topics, the Pulsar client will automatically make a call to the Pulsar API to discover the topics that match the regex pattern/list and then subscribe to all of them.
 If any of the topics don't currently exist, the consumer will auto-subscribe to them once the topics are created.

-> #### No ordering guarantees
+> #### No cross-topic ordering guarantees
-> When a consumer subscribes to multiple topics, all ordering guarantees normally provided by Pulsar on single topics do not hold.
-If your use case for Pulsar involves any strict ordering requirements, we would strongly recommend against using this feature.
+> Ordering guarantees given for single topics do not hold across multiple topics.
+So users need to make sure that all messages that need to be delivered in order are on the same topic.

 Here are some multi-topic subscription examples for Java: